 Simon is keen to grow another crop on the farm.
 He feverishly searches for a fruit that needs little plant protection.
 Together with a friend, he discovers Asimina triloba.
 The fruit comes from Kentucky in North America and has many names such as pawpaw, Indian banana or fruit of 1,000 flavours.
 In the Alpine region there is hardly any cultivation experience with this exotic fruit, but that doesn't stop Simon.
 Driven by the inner conviction that the Asimina will thrive in South Tyrol, he plunges into the adventure head first.

 He orders them and establishes the first plant in 2013.
 Patiently, the organic farmer learns to grow and process Asimina.
 After four years, he harvests the first fruits and falls in love with the taste: mango, papaya and vanilla mingle in Asimina, which is rich in vitamins and iron.
-The Werths' apples are marketed by cooperatives of which the family is a member.
+The apples of the Werths are marketed by an consortium."
 The Asimina, on the other hand, is marketed by Simon himself.
 He supplies shops with fresh fruit and produces purees.
 These are further refined by local businesses.
 An ice cream parlour processes it into ice cream and a master brewer creates a beer from it.

 Simon enjoys being an organic farmer and is happy to contribute to the further development of organic farming.
 In apple growing, he relies on resistant varieties as well as green overgrown and living soils.